 The Urban Waste Water Treatment Directive (91/271/EEC) (amended by Directive 98/15/EEC) (amended by Directive 98/15/EEC) aims to protect the environment from the adverse effects of wastewater discharges by ensuring that waste water is appropriately treated before it is discharged to the environment.
 Wastewater arising from the plan area is treated to primary and secondary treatment (with phosphorus removal) at the Ballinasloe Public Sewerage Treatment Works at Pollboy.
 The public wastewater treatment plant at Pollboy has a current design capacity of 13,500 population equivalent (P.E.) and the current loading to the plant is 12100 P.E., leaving a spare capacity of 1400 P.E.
 The existing plant is considered sufficient to cater for wastewater loads up to 2020.
-The proposed additional upgrade of the WWTP to 18,000 P.E. is not included on Irish Water's Draft Capital Investment Programme 2014-2016 and such works will not commence prior to 2018.
 The requirement and provision for any further upgrades will be reviewed and considered by Irish Water when planning any subsequent Capital Investment Programme.